Skip to content

 Introduction

-Soon Technologies B.V. uses a wide variety of components in creating and running its ICT infrastructure and end-user devices.
-These consist of hardware, software, cloud services and networks and all are potentially vulnerable to attack from threats from different sources.
-In order to lessen the risk of these components becoming compromised, it is important that we identify the most appropriate ways of configuring them and then ensure that these methods are used throughout our ICT landscape.
+Soon runs its service entirely in the cloud (AWS eu-west-1, plus SaaS tools such as GitHub, Netlify, Stripe, Intercom, Sentry and PostHog) and issues laptops to a fully remote team.
+These components — cloud infrastructure, SaaS services and end-user devices — are all potentially vulnerable to attack.
+In order to lessen the risk of these components becoming compromised, it is important that we identify the most appropriate ways of configuring them and then ensure that these methods are used consistently.

 This policy describes the main principles on which such standard configurations must be based and sets out the rules for their use.

-This control applies to all systems, people and processes that constitute the organization’s information systems, including board members, directors, employees, suppliers and other third parties who have access to Soon Technologies B.V. systems.
+This control applies to all systems, people and processes that constitute the organization's information systems, including employees, suppliers and other third parties who have access to Soon's systems.

 The following policies and procedures are relevant to this document: